snowball-dev-group/snowball-bot/README.md

 If you regular user, then report bugs and feedback to Issues section.
 You also can ask questions there.

+### Private Modules

+You can create private cogs without commiting them to public.
+Put your cog in `private_cogs` directory.

 ---
 **MADE WITH ♥ BY DAFRI_NOCHITEROV**.